Expedia Scraping with Python & Proxies: A Guide

 Setting Up Your Environment

-First things first, you need Python installed on your system.
-If you don't have it yet, grab it from the official Python website and follow their installation instructions.
+You'll need Python installed first.
+If you don't have it, grab it from the official Python website and follow the installation instructions for your OS.

-Next, install the Playwright library and the necessary browser binaries.
-Open your terminal or command prompt and run:
+Then install Playwright and its browser binaries.
+Open a terminal and run:

 pip install playwright

-playwright install # Installs browser binaries (like Firefox, Chrome, WebKit)
+playwright install # Installs browser binaries (Firefox, Chromium, WebKit)

 import time